unni-krishnan-95/copy/_posts/2016-10-5-vulnhub-stapler1.md

 This unfortunately didn't provide me with anything - except a name - so I moved on.

-My next target focused around TCP port 139, which was an open netbio-ssn.
-I decided to use `smbclient` to see if I can't enumerate any of the SMB Shares.
+My next target focused around TCP port 139, which was an open [netbios-ssn](https://en.wikipedia.org/wiki/NetBIOS).
+I decided to use `smbclient` to see if I can't enumerate any of the SMB Shares on the target.
 When prompted for the root password, I just typed in **root**.

 ```console
 root@kali:~# smbclient -L 192.168.1.13